Talented young hockey players mostly come from countries where ice-hockey is widespread, but Ádám Vay might become the first Hungarian in NHL history.

 It’s not easy to become professional in this sport coming from such a country.
 Online sportsbooks in Hungary would pay a lot of money if someone could predict who will become the first Hungarian in NHL history. Ádám Vay is really close to breaking that record and writing history within his nation.
 But how did it all start?

 Showing goalie skills in the early years as well

 Vay was born and raised in the capital of Hungary, Budapest.
 The talented young hockey player showed his terrific skills at a very young age: at only 10 years of age, he was already playing among 13-14 years.
-3-4 years older children, at this age, that’s a lot of time, yet Vay proved himself to be good enough to be there even though the fact that he didn’t seem to have a chance to be the first Hungarian in NHL yet – but let’s not get that far.
+3-4 years older children, at this age, that’s a lot of time.
+Yet Vay proved himself to be good enough to be there.
+Even though he didn’t seem to have a chance to be the first Hungarian in NHL yet – but let’s not get that far.

 The future NHL goaltender joined the youth league in Slovakia where he spent a little time before coming back to play for Hungarian teams.
 The young NHL elite prospect was member of all sorts of youth national teams, but he was still far away from becoming the first Hungarian in NHL.
 Maybe he still is, but he’s definitely one big step closer to his goal.

 Minnesota is not Vay’s first trip to North America

 He decided to leave Budapest Patriots in 2013 in hopes of becoming one of the future NHL stars in North America.
 That’s why he decided to join the team called El Paso Rhinos, which was a member of the Western States Hockey League at the time.
 He impressed there.
 Won the championship and had amazing effectiveness in saving.